dbwebb-se/mvc/example/phpunit-symfony/README.md

   * class not found
 -->

 Install PHPUnit
 --------------------------

 The tool [PHPUnit](https://phpunit.de/) will help you create and execute unit tests for your code.

 Symfony integrates with PHPUnit and we can use composer to install it.
-Symfony will add their own layer of helpers on top of PHPUnit.
+Symfony will add its own layer of helpers on top of PHPUnit.

 ```
 # Go to the root of your Symfony directory